latent-to/developer-docs/docs/fees.md

 This page describes the blockchain transaction fees charged by Bittensor.

-Many extrinsic transactions that change the state of the blockchain are subject to **weight-based fees** (0.05% of transaction weight), as detailed below.
+Many extrinsic transactions that change the state of the blockchain are subject to a flat fee of approximately 0.0013 $\tau$.

 Staking and unstaking operations incur weight-based fees as well as **amount-based fees** of 0.05% of the transacted liquidity.